 As it stands, I turn out with them once a week and stride round Dunstable for an hour on a Wednesday evening.

-When I did the half irongirl in London I did very little running, relying on the fitness I gained from swimming and cycling to get me through: a tactic that came through in trumps as I did a 10km PB to complete the race.
+When I did the London triathlon I did very little running, relying on the fitness I gained from swimming and cycling to get me through: a tactic that came through in trumps as I did a 10km PB to complete the race.
 I feel that for the marathon I will have to try a little harder.

 I will start by running to and from training sessions, which will turn my 7 mile weekly run into an 11 mile weekly run.